**Updated in Feb 2024**

 - Since encoder version 2.110.0, AV1 video encoding offers three smart presets.
 This allows customers to choose an optimal tradeoff between the quality and speed of the AV1 encodings.

 Also at Bitmovin, we like to keep our promises 😉.
-We promised five years ago that we will not stop innovating around AV1 and that we will enable our customers in the best possible way with our AV1 solutions.
+We promised seven years ago that we will not stop innovating around AV1 and that we will enable our customers in the best possible way with our AV1 solutions.
 We are excited to announce that we have kept our end of the bargain.
 We have developed two patent-pending technologies around AV1.
 We cannot delve into the details now but just to tease you out, it significantly improves the turnaround times for Per-Title and 3-pass encodings.
 Keep watching this space for more details about this soon!

 And here is the cherry on top of all this.
 It’s easy to get all this awesome Per-Title ABR encoding together with the AV1 codec and DASH packaging in a SINGLE API call!
 Yes, it’s not a typo.
 We said SINGLE.
 Can you believe that 🤯🤯!?
 What are you waiting for you?
 It’s easier than ever to get started with AV1.
 Try it and reach out to us if you have any questions!
 We are happy and excited to get you onboard with AV1.